Floquet Dissipative Phase Transitions

-Similarly to time-independent systems~\cite{minganti_spectral_2018}, a Floquet DPT between two distinct phases occurs when a $\zeta$-independent observable $\hat{O}$ exhibits a non-analytical behavior as the parameter $\zeta$ tends to some critical value $\zeta_c$.
+We now define a Floquet DPT between two distinct phases as a non-analytical change of the steady state expectation value of an observable $\hat O$ as an external parameter $\zeta$ approaches some critical value $\zeta_c$.
 The DPT is said to be of order $m$ if